Income Tax Act 2007

 You could also call this:

-"What happens to your tax withholding obligations when your tax is adjusted"
+"What happens to your tax withholding duties when your tax is adjusted"

 Illustration for Income Tax Act 2007

-If you get an adjustment under sections GC 7 to GC 10, it does not change your obligation to withhold tax under Part R, except when section GC 11(2) applies.
-You still have to follow the general collection rules for the amount, unless section GC 11(2) says otherwise.
-This rule is related to sections GC 7 to GC 10 and Part R, and also to section GC 11(2).
+If you get an adjustment under sections GC 7 to GC 10, it does not change your obligation to withhold tax under Part R. You still have to withhold tax in relation to the amount.
+This rule is part of the Income Tax Act 2007.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.